The forex trading week has come and gone.

 Incidentally (well, not really), iron ore started diving on Tuesday, when iron ore prices plunged by around 4% for the day.
 Iron ore then continued to slide ever lower after that (down 7.9% for the week, as mentioned earlier), dragging the poor Aussie with it.

 The Japanese Yen

-As usual, yen pairs were still tracking bond yields for the most part, particularly U.S. bonds yields.
+As usual, yen pairs were still tracking bond yields, for the most part, particularly U.S. bond yields.